northwestcoder/firebase2appsheet/README.md

 - [Google Cloud Run](https://cloud.google.com/run) creates production-grade containerized servers from your configured source code.

-*This demo/solution combines all four of these elements.*
+*This demo/solution combines all four of these elements.
+At the end of this demonstration you will have an Appsheet app which is connected to Firestore.
+This app will have some tables of data such as people, places, things and events.*

 ### Requirements